How You Can Survive A Recession

 Don’t be surprised when recessions hit.
 Be surprised when they don’t.

-This decade is the surprising decade.
-Every other decade is normal.
 It’s a shifted perspective grounded in normal reality, and it will enable you to see the wisdom behind our innovative, data-driven financial planning process.

 You see – the goal of your financial plan isn’t to somehow find that special, secret, highly sought-after combination of investments and market timing that helps you outpace everyone else, defy the norms, and be impervious to downturns.